How A Tattoo Artist Used Facebook to Get Over 1 Million Fans

-Cook answers the queries while Cookie swivels the camera to show her eternal ink wall and the palette of colors she's set up for the day's masterpiece.
+Cook answers the queries while Cookie swivels the camera to show her eternal ink wall and the palette of colours she's set up for the day's masterpiece.

 Cook, 33, is the owner of the Texas-based Rebel Muse Tattoo Studio, which she opened in 2012.
 While she has become known throughout the Lone Star State for her high-end portrait and realism tattoos (you won't get a Sailor Jerry at Rebel Muse), it's been Facebook Live that has thrust her into the global spotlight and earned her recognition from fellow artists and interested customers who live everywhere from the U.K. to Russia and Australia.

-Cook answers the queries while Cookie swivels the camera to show her eternal ink wall and the palette of colors she's set up for the day's masterpiece.
+Cook answers the queries while Cookie swivels the camera to show her eternal ink wall and the palette of colours she's set up for the day's masterpiece.

 Cook, 33, is the owner of the Texas-based Rebel Muse Tattoo Studio, which she opened in 2012.
 While she has become known throughout the Lone Star State for her high-end portrait and realism tattoos (you won't get a Sailor Jerry at Rebel Muse), it's been Facebook Live that has thrust her into the global spotlight and earned her recognition from fellow artists and interested customers who live everywhere from the U.K. to Russia and Australia.